blurrycontour/zuul-gerrit/doc/source/config/job.rst

       A list of other projects which are used by this job.
 Any Zuul projects specified here will also be checked out by Zuul into the working directory for the job.
 Speculative merging and cross-repo dependencies will be honored.
+If there is not a change for the project ahead in the pipeline, its repo state as of the time the item was enqueued will be frozen and used for all jobs for a given change (see :ref:`global_repo_state`).

-      This attribute is a union of all applicable parents and variants.
+      This attribute is not overridden by inheritance; instead it is the union of all applicable parents and variants (i.e., jobs can expand but not reduce the set of required projects when they inherit).

       The format for this attribute is either a list of strings or dictionaries.
 Strings are interpreted as project names,